 The Celebrant can say:

-‘Do you (groom) take (bride) to be your wife?
-Do you promise to be faithful to her in good times and in bad, in sickness and in health, to love and to honour her all the days of your life?’
+‘Do you (name) take (other name) to be your wife/husband?
+Do you promise to be faithful to her/him in good times and in bad, in sickness and in health, to love and to honour her/him all the days of your life?’

 Again, you can edit these words and make them more personal to you.
-One of my couples from last year took this structure as a starting point, but completely tweaked it to suit them:
+One of my couples from last year took this structure as a starting point, but completely tweaked it to suit them.
+They had me ask the vows to which they replied ‘I do’:

 ‘B, you have chosen T to be your husband.
 Do you promise to remain best friends and partners in crime for the rest of your lives, to continue on the current path of love, support, kindness, curiosity and life fulfilment, until the very end?’